Securely manage your Carewell SEIU 503 benefits online 24/7!

 Don’t throw away your BCC!
 If you become eligible for Healthcare Cost Assistance benefits again, you’ll be able to use your card again.

-What To Do After Regaining Eligibility
+What To Do When Regaining Trust Eligibility for Benefits After Losing Them

 If you kept your BCC, you should still be able to use it, unless the expiration date on the front has passed.
-Please note that Ameriflex, the BCC Administrator, issued new cards in July 2022.
-If you received your BCC before that date, it is no longer valid, regardless of its expiration date.

-If you don’t have a valid BCC, call Carewell SEIU 503 at 1-844-503-7348 to order a new card.
+If you don’t have a valid BCC, call Ameriflex at 1-888-868-3539 to order a new card.

 Contact Information